Let us know about your experience on our site. Use the link below to submit your thoughts.

 Federal regulations require a one-time written consent from the parent(s) in order for an AEA and LEAs to claim Medicaid reimbursement.

-Consent requirement has two parts:
+The consent requirement has two parts:

 - Disclosure of the child’s personally identifiable information to the state agency responsible for administering your state’s Public Benefits or Insurance program